Stop Scrolling. Start Doing

-When a restaurant spends $250k on custom lighting and velvet upholstery, that money isn't coming out of the owner’s pocket—it’s coming out of yours.
-You are paying fine-dining prices for mid-tier ingredients because the "vibe" is doing the heavy lifting.
+When a restaurant spends a quarter-million on custom lighting and velvet upholstery, that money isn't coming out of the owner’s pocket—it’s coming out of yours.
+You’re paying fine-dining prices for mid-tier ingredients because the "vibe" is doing the heavy lifting.
 Atmosphere is the ultimate magician’s trick; it’s designed to make you overlook the fact that your $34 pasta is lukewarm and under-seasoned.
 If the bathroom has better lighting than the kitchen has talent, you're being hustled.

-If you want to actually eat well, you have to learn to see through the decor.
+If you want to actually eat well, learn to see through the marketing.
+Use these rules to find the "Good Enough" spots that actually deliver:

 The "Fluorescent" Rule: If a place looks amazing under harsh, white light, the food is the real deal.
-If it requires "mood lighting" to look appetizing, be suspicious.
-The best tacos in the world are almost always served under a buzzing 4-foot shop light.
+The best tacos in the world are almost always served under a buzzing shop light.
+If it requires mood lighting to look appetizing, be suspicious.

 The Menu-to-Mural Ratio: If the restaurant has more murals than signature dishes, the priorities are skewed.
 A kitchen that spends more time on its "Instagram Wall" than its daily specials is a kitchen in trouble.